| Find a word or phrase on this page: |

 more shall be guilty of a class A misdemeanor;

-use, explode or cause to explode any fireworks or dangerous fireworks is
+any fireworks or dangerous fireworks is guilty of a violation;

-(ii) A person who shall offer or expose for sale, sell or furnish,
+(iv) any person who shall offer or expose for sale, sell or furnish,

-any dangerous fireworks to any person who is under the age of eighteen
+any dangerous fireworks, fireworks or sparkling devices to any person

-is guilty of a class A misdemeanor.
+who is under the age of eighteen is guilty of a class A misdemeanor.

-(iii) A person who has previously been convicted of a violation of
+(b) A person who has previously been convicted of a violation of

-who shall offer or expose for sale, sell or furnish, any dangerous
+preceding five years and who shall offer or expose for sale, sell or

-guilty of a class E felony.
+eighteen, shall be guilty of a class E felony.

-to be offered or exposed for sale.
+were intended to be offered or exposed for sale.

 transportation agencies for the purpose of transportation to points